xTerrene/Eos/README.md

 Changelog entries will be denoted very specifically.
 On top of detailed descriptions, the punctuation next to each item will show you what it's denoting.
 Specifically, plus signs will indicate additions, dashes indicate removals, and less-than signs a change.
 Asterisks will be general notes.

-### Latest - v2.7.1
+### Latest - v2.7.2

+\> Fixed an issue where Detailed ESP wouldn't update properly if a player died or joined after it was enabled.

+### Previous

+#### v2.7.1

 \> Fixed an issue regarding the recent Detailed ESP update where a misnamed function caused both ESPs to function erratically and irregularly.

-### Previous

 #### v2.7